Natural World:

 Making It Possible for Everyone

 A celebration is about joy—and singing together.
 We have brought communities across the world together to sing in thanks to Sir David Attenborough and for our beautiful, natural world.
-Huge thanks to our choirs and singers in London, New York, Wales, Wisconsin, the Amazon, Ghana, Bristol, Venice, Portsmouth and others - we have schoolchildren, octogenarians, professional musicians, climate choirs, community choirs and many more.
-At this stage we are no longer accepting submissions at this time as Sir David turns 100 on May 8th and we need time to edit.
+Huge thanks to our choirs and singers in London, New York, New Zealand, Australia, Zimbabwe, Kenya, Wales, Wisconsin, Kentucky, the Amazon, Ghana, Bristol, Margate, Plymouth, Venice, Portsmouth and others - we have schoolchildren, octogenarians, professional musicians, climate choirs, community choirs and many more.
+Please enjoy our offering:

 'Natural World' - A Song that takes the words and message of Sir David: